Report a barking dog

 details of the incident and if you are prepared to make an official police statement.

 The names and addresses of the dog owner and any witnesses should be obtained.
 If the dog owner leaves the incident without supplying these details, you should note their appearance and vehicle registration number.

-The address of the offending dog is important for an Animal Control Officer to make contact.
+The address of the offending dog is important for an Animal Management Officer to make contact.
 If the owner is not present, the offending dog may be able to be followed to obtain its home address.
 Follow the dog at a reasonable distance – do not chase or call it.